This review originally went live in 2010, and we're updating and republishing it to mark the arrival of N64 games on Nintendo Switch Online.

-When Mario Golf was released back in 1999, it was already known that Camelot was working on another Mario sports title for the N64.
-After a decent title released for the sadly ill-fated Virtual Boy a few years before, Camelot gave Mario another go at tennis.
+When Mario Golf was released back in 1999, it was already known that Camelot was working on another Mario sports title for the N64, and following a decent title released for the sadly ill-fated Virtual Boy, Camelot gave Mario another go at tennis.

-Mario Tennis on the N64 functions a bit differently from Mario Golf in that you do not have to sit through a cumbersome (and honestly quite difficult) single-player mode to unlock almost every single character, one by one, for play in other modes.
+Mario Tennis (N64) is set up a bit differently from Mario Golf (N64) in that you don't have to sit through a cumbersome (and honestly quite difficult) single-player mode to unlock almost every single character, one by one, for play in other modes.
 In fact, only two characters are locked at the start of the game, and they can be obtained rather easily.

 What you're most likely to jump into to get the feel of the game is a standard match.
 These come in two flavours: Singles and Doubles.
-It's not too hard to guess what those mean: Singles is a one-on-one match, while Doubles is two-on-two.
-As this is a Nintendo 64 game, four-player matches are a possibility.
+It's not too hard to guess what those mean: Singles is a one-on-one match, while Doubles, unbelievably, is two-on-two.
+Yes, as this is a Nintendo 64 game, four-player matches are a possibility.

-The courts you play on are fairly grounded in reality – all but two (both only available in special game modes) have no bizarro Mario-esque special gimmicks.
-Some of them feature a large picture of the owners (such as Mario and Luigi) spread over the ground, but these serve no purpose other than to tell all of the game's courts apart.
-Each court also has its own unique characteristics that determine ball speed and bounce strength.
-This serves as a sort of "difficulty select," as you can choose what you want the game to be like just by picking a court characteristic combination you like.
+The courts you play on are fairly grounded in reality.
+All but two (both only available in special game modes) feature no bizarro Mario-esque special gimmicks whatsoever.
+Some of them feature a large picture of the owners (such as Mario and Luigi) spread over the ground, but these serve no purpose other than to differentiate all of the game's courts.
+Each one also has its own unique characteristics that determine ball speed and bounce strength, which serves as a sort of "difficulty setting" as you can choose what you want the game to be like just by picking a court.

-Curiously absent are the "human" characters introduced in Golf, as the cast here is made up entirely of familiar faces from other Mario games.
-Except, at the time of the game's original release, two of them: Daisy, who hadn't appeared in any games other than Super Mario Land and one or two obscure titles prior to Tennis; and Waluigi, who actually made his debut here.
-Of course, both of them appear in just about every multiplayer Mario game released since, but it's interesting to see what the two originally looked and acted like in 3D.
+Curiously absent are the "human" characters introduced in Golf, as the cast here is made up entirely of familiar faces from the Mushroom Kingdom, with the exception of two of them: Daisy, who had only appeared in Super Mario Land and one or two obscure titles; and Waluigi, who actually made his debut here.
+Of course, both of them have appeared in just about every multiplayer Mario game released since, but it's interesting to see what the two originally looked and acted like in 3D.